sighingnow/jekyll-gitbook/collections/_ml/2024-06-18-ml_systems.md

 1. **A Search Space:** Defines possible model architectures, the building block to choose from and constraints on how they can be combined.
 2. **A Performance Estimation Strategy:** To evaluate the performance of a candidate architecture without having to train each candidate architecture from scratch until convergence.
 3. **A Search Strategy:** Some common approaches are random search, reinforcement learning (rewarding the choices that improve performance estimation) and evolution (adding mutations to an architecture, choosing the best-performing ones, and so on).

+Learned optimizers are trained on various tasks to develop effective optimization strategies that generalize across different problems.
+The creation process involves training a meta-optimizer on a diverse set of tasks, this meta-optimizer can then be applied to new tasks, improving convergence rates and overall model performance.
+The beauty of this approach is that this learned optimizer can then be used to train a better-learned optimizer.

+## 6.6 Model Offline Evaluation

+### 6.6.1 Baselines

+### 6.6.2 Evaluation Methods

 # Chapter 7: Model Deployment and Prediction Service